payjp/payjp-perl/README.md

 # Net::Payjp
-## VERSION

-version 0.1.5

 # Perl version

-ver.10 or higher is required
+5.10 or higher is required

 # SYNOPSIS